 Are you looking for Easy 100th day of school project ideas?
-In your hustle to get the project done, don’t forget the whole point of celebrating the 100th day of school (besides acknowledging everyone survived the first 100 days…) is to improve numeracy skills beyond two digits to include three digit numbers.
+In your hustle to get the project done, don’t forget the whole point of celebrating the 100th day of school is to improve numeracy skills beyond two digits to include three digit numbers.
 Depending on the grade level, teachers also strive to increase a child’s ability to name, recognize and sequence numbers to 100.
 Understanding that zero has place value, and beginning to understand that numbers can be organized in sets for skip counting are also skills that are embedded in 100th day celebrations.
 So keep that in mind as you choose a project to celebrate the 100th day of school.
 If you want to reinforce the skills being taught, aim for projects that group sets of numbers in fives, tens, or other ‘friendly’ numbers!

 As the parents of 3 kids, our household has finally outgrown the 100th day of school project.
 Despite having taught in schools for over 20 years, and having scoured the internet for project ideas, the day always seems to sneak up on me and we end up throwing together a half-hearted, last minute project, with whatever we have in the house.
 To save you from going down the rabbit hole of pinterest searches, here are my top ideas for fun and easy projects that your kids can put together with minimal adult support and with supplies you may have around the house already.